WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 Of note, this notebook also obtains data for other economic time series, but only OAS data for the above data series are used for modeling purposes.

-The data for the Target Set data is obtained from yahoo Finance using their `import yfinance as yf` library.
+The Target Set data is obtained from yahoo Finance using their `import yfinance as yf` library.
 As noted above, the [SPDR® S&P 500® ETF Trust](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-sp-500-etf-trust-spy) is the target set.

 All raw data and data from the constructed data frames are saved as .csv files to the [AutoOutputFiles](AutoOutputFiles) folder for use by other notebooks.

 **Notebook:  [rfc_model_feature_set_analysis.ipynb](rfc_model_feature_set_analysis.ipynb)**

-This note book is used for data visualization and analysis of Feature Set variables to gain an understanding of their relationship with one another and how they may impact the quality of modeling results.
+This note book is used for data visualization and analysis of Feature Set data to gain an understanding of their relationship with one another and how they may impact the quality of modeling results.
 Analysis concludes that the daily rate of return for the OAS time series should be used for modeling, as the linear relationship that appears for the OAS Levels data is removed.

-A simple line plot confirms that some relationship exists between OAS levels and this relationship is likely time dependent as well.
+A simple line plot confirms that some relationship exists between OAS levels and this relationship is likely time dependent.
 The OAS levels are transformed into daily percentage changes and these values are used for modeling purposes.

 The Pearson Correlation Coefficient was used to confirm that the correlation between the daily percentage change in OAS is less than the correlation for OAS levels.